MobilityData/gbfs/gbfs.md

 ### Version Endpoints

 The version of the GBFS specification to which a feed conforms is declared in the `version` field in all files.
-See [Output Format](#output-format).<br />
+See [Output Format](#output-format).
+All endpoints within a data set SHOULD conform to the same MAJOR or MINOR version.
+Mixing of versions within data sets is NOT RECOMMENDED.<br />

 GBFS documentation will include a list of current and past supported MAJOR and MINOR versions.
 Supported versions SHALL NOT span more than two MAJOR versions.
 Past versions with _Supported_ status MAY be patched to correct bugs or vulnerabilities but new features will not be introduced.
 Past versions with _Deprecated_ status will not be patched and their use SHOULD be discontinued.
 Producers SHOULD continue to maintain existing feeds while they have _Supported_ status.